elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 }
 ```

 At this point, you have the bare minimum configured to get working.
-You can just start dropping components from `react-search-ui` in.
-As long as these components are nested somewhere inside of SearchProvider, they will be connected to the search experience.
+You can start dropping in Components from `react-search-ui`.
+As long as these Components are nested somewhere inside of `SearchProvider`, they will be connected to the search experience.

-(More on SearchProvider here: https://github.com/elastic/search-ui/tree/master/packages/react-search-ui#example, including configuration)
+(More on SearchProvider here: https://github.com/elastic/search-ui/tree/master/packages/react-search-ui#searchprovider, including available configuration)

 I haven't documented all of the components yet, so you'll have to look here to see the list:
 https://github.com/elastic/search-ui/tree/master/packages/react-search-ui/src/containers